Every aquarium owner eventually discovers algae.

 Stocking A 10 Gallon Tank?
 Avoid overstocking with these good fish combinations for a ten gallon aquarium.
 Check out our 16 tank stocking ideas.

-Eventually, every tank owner develops a unique approach in their effort to combat algae.
+Eventually, every tank owner develops a unique approach in its effort to combat algae.
 Sometimes, the solution is simple and only requires a minor adjustment, such as more frequent water changes or a regular maintenance schedule.
 Other times, algae problems can be multi-layered, and tank owners have to experiment with a variety of solutions before the problem is solved.

 One of the greatest ways to combat algae problems in your aquarium is by purchasing a few algae eating fish.